ARCLeeds/wrf-build/WRFInstallation.md

 {DMP} This is the memory model that is used by programs written in MPICH.

 4. #####Shared and distibuted memory compilation.
-{SDMP} This option supports use in shared and distributed memory settings.
+{SDMP} This option supports use in shared and distributed memory settings.(MPICH between nodes and OpenMP where memory can be shared)

 Once again, it is important that the compiler used to compile WRF and WPS is the same compiler that was used to compile the library components of this installation.